-As of December 31, 2019, borrowings under the Facility totaled \$1.4 billion and the undrawn availability under the Facility was \$200.0 million, which includes the additional commitments as referenced above.
+As of December 31, 2020, borrowings under the Facility totaled \$1.2 billion and the undrawn availability under the Facility was \$120.0 million, which includes the additional commitments as referenced above.

 Interest is the aggregate of the applicable margin (3.25% to 4.50%, depending on the length of time that has passed from the date the Facility was entered into) and LIBOR.
-Interest is payable on the last day of each interest period (and, if the interest period is longer than six months, on the dates falling at six-month intervals after the first day of the interest period).
-We pay commitment fees on the undrawn and unavailable portion of the total commitments, if any.
-As part of the amendment and restatement process in February 2018, commitment fees were lowered from 40% to 30% per annum of the then-applicable respective margin when a commitment is available for utilization and, equal to 20% per annum of the then-applicable respective margin when a commitment is not available for utilization.
-We recognize interest expense in accordance with

-ASC 835-Interest, which requires interest expense to be recognized using the effective interest method.
+Interest is payable on the last day of each interest period (and, if the interest period) we pay commitment fees on the undrawn and unavailable portion of the total commitments, if any.
+Commitment fees are equal to 30% per annum of the then-applicable respective margin when a commitment is not available for utilization.
+We recognize interest expense in accordance with ASC 835-Interest, which requires interest expense to be recognized using the effective interest method.
 We determined the effective interest rate based on the estimated level of borrowings under the Facility.

 The Facility provides a revolving credit and letter of credit facility.
 The availability period for the revolving credit facility expires one month prior to the final maturity date.
 The letter of credit facility expires on the final maturity date.
 The available facility amount is subject to borrowing base constraints and, beginning on March 31, 2022, outstanding borrowings will be constrained by an amortization schedule.
 The Facility has a final maturity date of March 31, 2025.
-As of December 31, 2019, we had no letters of credit issued under the Facility.
+As of December 31, 2020, we had no letters of credit issued under the Facility.

-Kosmos has the right to cancel all the undrawn commitments under the amended and restated Facility.
-The amount of funds available to be borrowed under the Facility, also known as the borrowing base amount, is determined each year on March 31, as amended.
-The borrowing base amount is based on the sum of the net present value of net cash flows and relevant capital expenditures reduced by certain percentages as well as value attributable to certain assets' reserves and/or resources in Ghana and Equatorial Guinea.
+We have the right to cancel all the undrawn commitments under the amended and restated Facility.
+The amount of funds available to be borrowed under the Facility, also known as the borrowing base amount, is determined each year on March 31.
+In October 2020, the Company agreed to conduct semi-annual redeterminations every March and September, beginning with March 2021.
+The borrowing base amount is based on the sum of the net present values of net cash flows and relevant capital expenditures reduced by certain percentages as well as value attributable to certain assets' reserves and/or resources in Ghana and Equatorial Guinea.